-Ms. Bauman works for numerous for-profit employers, ranging in size from a single employee to companies with up to 90,000 employees.
-She also represents several publicly traded companies.
+Ms. Bauman works for numerous for-profit employers, ranging in size from a single employee to companies with up to 100,000 employees.
+In addition, she represents several publicly traded companies.
 Tax-exempt employers also engage Ms. Bauman for employee benefit services.
 Ms. Bauman represents several churches and church-related organizations, as well as numerous hospitals, school districts and municipalities.
 Ms. Bauman represents third party administrators and insurance consultants.
 Working with these clients has provided useful practical knowledge as to how employee benefit administrative relationships between employers and employee benefit administrative businesses can more effectively work together.

 Health Care Reform

 In 2010, Miller Johnson established a Health Care Reform Team to assist clients in addressing the multitude of issues arising in connection with the newly-enacted ACA legislation.
 Because the most significant changes affect employers with respect to their health benefit plans, Ms. Bauman was the natural choice to lead the firm’s initiative in this effort.
 The Health Care Reform Team is committed to informing clients of new regulations as they are released in order to ensure compliance.
 This communication is accomplished through publications like the Health Care Reform Priority Alert newsletter and our Client Alert emails, in addition to webinars and seminars.

 Approach to the Practice of Law